 1 Introduction

-Considering the worldwide distribution of 5.3 billion unique mobile subscriptions with a smartphone percentage of 56 % compared to global population of ~7.5 billon people (Ericsson, 2017), a life without smartphones seems to be not imaginable nowadays.
-Smartphones with inbuilt cameras, powerful processing units and low-cost positioning systems seem to be very suitable wide-spread measurement devices that could be used for mobile mapping, measuring and visualisation purposes (Kröhnert, 2017).
+Considering the worldwide distribution of 5.3 billion unique mobile subscriptions with a smartphone percentage of 56 % compared to global population of ~7.5 billon people [Ericsson2017], a life without smartphones seems to be not imaginable nowadays.
+Smartphones with inbuilt cameras, powerful processing units and low-cost positioning systems seem to be very suitable wide-spread measurement devices that could be used for mobile mapping, measuring and visualisation purposes [Kröhnert2017].
 Here, image-to-geometry intersection describes an essential topic for the translation of mobile captured image data into object space which allows for metric interpretation on call.
 Section 2 illustrates state-of-the-art concepts for solving the issue of image-to-geometry intersection whereas section 3 depicts challenges regarding the precise determination of camera´s intrinsic and extrinsic parameters and points out the issue of their geometric stability.
 Furthermore, difficulties related to image mapping under natural illumination in comparison to required accuracies for measuring purposes and performance are addressed.
 Section 4 and 5 treat existing applications for geo-monitoring and end with a short outlook of current research activities.

 2 Concepts

-The group of algorithmic concepts for registering images to available 3D object surfaces that has been demonstrated to work on outdoor cases in the past decade consists of mutual information (MI) [Guislain2016], horizon alignment [Baboud2011,<INSERT_CITATION_HERE>], edge correlation [<INSERT_CITATION_HERE>], point feature-based registration and hybrids thereof [Sottile2010].
+The group of algorithmic concepts for registering images to available 3D object surfaces that has been demonstrated to work on outdoor cases in the past decade consists of mutual information (MI) [Guislain2016], horizon alignment [Baboud2011], edge correlation [Boerner2016, Meierhold2009], point feature-based registration and hybrids thereof [Sottile2010].

-MI [Maes1997] mutually registers two images (e.g. one synthesized from the available object shape) by calculating the joint histogram and derives thereof measures for information or entropy.
-Subsequently, candidate images are generated for adjacent vantage points, their mutual information is compared with the previous image, and the candidate maximising the shared information is taken as new starting point.
-The procedure is an iteratively maximises the MI until equilibrium.
-The concept is popular for outdoor- and indoor cultural heritage case studies [Corsini2009a,Corsini2013,Dellepiane2013].
-The concept is not easily transferable to mobile devices as it relies on non-standard optimisation methods.

-Wide-baseline outdoor images can benefit from horizon information.
-Baboud et al. [Baboud2011] presented an approach to localise register arbitrary outdoor photographs to an available terrain model by [...].
-The technique was demonstrated on an alpine scenario.
-Despite the outdoor demonstration, the appearance of clear horizon separation is not guaranteed in actual geosciences field studies.
-Even outdoor cultural heritage applications demand close-up photography without horizon depiction.

-[ADD HERE EDGE ALIGNMENT OPTIONS]

-The common approach for image registration onto coloured geometry on mobile devices is based on salient feature points of synthesised images and photos [Bodensteiner2012, Meek2013].
+The common approach for image registration onto coloured geometry on mobile devices is based on salient feature points of synthesised images and photos [Bodensteiner2012, Meek2013, Stelling2010].
 The 2D features are supplemented with 3D information that can be used in a Point-n-Perspective (PnP optimization [Lepetit2009, Li2012], optionally refined via Levenberg-Marquardt [Madsen2004].
 The whole registration process is illustrated in fig. 1.
-Research groups across domains, such as augmented reality [Gauglitz2014, Sweeney2015, Nuernberger2016], outcrop geology [Kehl2015a, Kehl2016b] and hydrology [Kröhnert2016], utilise this approach in mobile applications for localisation, tracking and interpretation purposes.
+Research groups across domains, such as augmented reality [Gauglitz2014, Sweeney2015, Nuernberger2016], outcrop geology [Kehl2015a, Kehl2016b] and hydrology [Kröhnert2017, Eltner2017, Kröhnert2016], utilise this approach in mobile applications for localisation, tracking and interpretation purposes.
 Furthermore, the approach is integrated in common high-level concepts, such as simultaneous localisation and mapping (SLAM) and visual odometry [Caron2014], which are implemented on mobile systems, e. g.
 Google’s Project Tango [Google2016].
 For applications with actual discrete geometry as surface representation, the 3D coordinates are supplied by raycast-intersections between the vantage point, the 2D point coordinate in the camera plane and the triangulated irregular network (TIN).